openfaas/docs/docs/architecture/autoscaling.md

 ## Legacy scaling for the Community Edition (CE)

 !!! warning "Legacy scaling for the Community Edition (CE)"
-    The Community Edition (CE) of OpenFaaS uses our legacy scaling technology, which is meant for development only.
-Instead, use our OpenFaaS Pro scaler.
+    The Community Edition (CE) of OpenFaaS uses legacy scaling technology, which is meant for development only.

 A single auto-scaling rule defined in the mounted configuration file for AlertManager, which is used for all functions.
 AlertManager reads usage (requests per second) metrics from Prometheus in order to know when to fire an alert to the API Gateway.